charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 it is in fact running.
 Most of us have our app running in the background all the time in our docker containers, so this should be a no-op.

-So far this is fun, but perhaps not particularly interesting.
-The next step, however, is to click our link to the **You Rang** page and visit it in the browser tab.
+We now click our link to the **You Rang** page and visit it in the browser tab.

 ```javascript
 await page.click('a[href="/you-rang"]');
 ```

-This code says that we should click the HTML anchor that has an href attribute set to **/you-rang**.
+This code says that Puppeteer should click the HTML anchor that has an href attribute set to **/you-rang**.
 See in particular, this code from **main/source/App.js**:

 ```html
 <li><Link to="/you-rang">You Rang</Link></li>